ISISComputingGroup/ibex_developers_manual/Python-conventions.md

 A clear exception is when it comes to line length; PEP8 suggests a line length limit of 79 characters but defaults to 100, but PyCharm defaults to 120.
 I recommend following PEP8 and modifying PyCharm default to 100 on this (See: `File -> Settings -> Editor -> Code Style -> Python -> Wrapping and Braces -> Hard wrap at: `).

-**We have a [Ruff config](https://github.com/ISISComputingGroup/reusable-workflows/blob/main/ruff.toml), you can setup ruff to work with most IDE's and then use our config to lint your code, or run ruff from commandline before making a pull request, standards compliance will be enforced by this config at pullrequest.
-So before making a pullrequest you should ensure any files you have changed have been formatted by ruff, and pass its checks.
+**We have a [Ruff config](https://github.com/ISISComputingGroup/reusable-workflows/blob/main/ruff.toml), you can setup ruff to work with most `IDE's` and then use our config to lint your code, or run ruff from command line before making a pull request, standards compliance will be enforced by this config at pull request.
+So before making a pull request you should ensure any files you have changed have been formatted by ruff, and pass its checks.
 Ruff can also automatically fix many violations.**

 For new repos containing python you should add the following [workflow](https://github.com/ISISComputingGroup/reusable-workflows/blob/main/.github/workflows/linters.yml) to ensure standards compliance.